Skip to main content

 (How close are we to Moshe’s vision of Our Profession?)

-This article was first presented to an annual meeting with the Israel Guild.
-YR was highly concerned what he witnessed.
-Later, in 2003, the article was published in The Feldenkrais Journal.
+This article was first presented at an annual meeting of the Israel Guild.
+Rywerant was deeply concerned by what he witnessed.
+The article was published in THE FELDENKRAIS JOURNAL, No. 15, Winter 2003.

 “The future of the Feldenkrais Method lies not only in aiming at a steadily increasing number of practitioners, but also in increasing actively the quality of those practitioners.